sammyCHY/devops_project/Docker-Images/docker-images.md

 Running the command above will create a container that listens on port 8080 using the nginx image I have created earlier.So I need to create a new rule in security group of EC2 instance.

-Let's recall the hands-on project I did in the advanced techops curriculum.
+Let's recall the hands-on project I did in the advanced Techops curriculum.
 Now let's add new rules to the security group

 i.
 On the EC2 instance, click on the security tab